polyium/template-go-cli/README.md

 ## Overview

-`go` excels in its standard-library, cross system compilation, and especially relating to dependencies, vendoring and binary sizes.

 The following project is a template for commandline applications, and includes options for Homebrew.

 <details>
 <summary>Template</summary>